 TipSee Atlassian documentation for details about linking issues.

 - Sprint - if you decide to add a Sprint field to the scope, the template and new issue will share the sprint.
 For further information navigate to Jira Software chapter.

-- Summary - if you apply template to an existing issue, changing its Summary may be redundant.
+- Summary - if you apply a template to an existing issue, changing its Summary may be redundant.
 Placing Summary in scope is the best solution in case of creating new issues from the template.

 If you can’t find the answer you need in our documentation, raise a support request*.